Doctor of Nursing Practice (DNP) Program

 Advanced practice registered nurses who are master's prepared and nationally certified are eligible to apply to the MSN-DNP, or DNP completion, program in which graduates have gained additional knowledge and clinical expertise in a defined area of advanced nursing practice.
 The MSN to DNP program requires 2 years of full-time study; part-time study is also available.
 The program plan requires completion of 34 units.

-The Post-BSN DNP program is also offered for RNs who desire preparation in primary care as a Family, Dual Pediatric/Family, or Dual Adult-Gerontology/Family Nurse Practitioner, in Family/Lifespan Psychiatric-Mental Health Nurse Practitioner and preparation in Adult-Gerontology as a Clinical Nurse Specialist.
-Graduates of a Master's Entry Program in Nursing are also eligible to apply.
-The program requires 3 years of full-time study; part-time study is also available.
-The curriculum ranges from 78-81 semester credits depending upon the focus of study and prior preparation.
-Graduates of the program will be eligible for national board certification.
+The BSN -DNP program is offered for RNs who desire preparation in primary care as a Family Nurse Practitioner (FNP), dual Pediatric/Family Nurse Practitioner (PNP/FNP), dual Adult-Gerontology/Family Nurse Practitioner (AGNP/FNP), or Psychiatric-Mental Health Nurse Practitioner (PMHNP).
+Graduates of a master's entry program in nursing are also eligible to apply.
+The BSN-DNP program requires 3 years of full-time study; part-time study is also available.
+The curriculum ranges from 78-81 units depending on the focus of study and prior preparation.
+Graduates are eligible to write national certification examinations appropriate to their educational preparation.

 "I had several excellent options when making the decision about which Doctor of Nursing Practice program would be best for me.
 I am so grateful that I selected the University of San Diego.
 The expert faculty and staff were consistently supportive, responsive and empowering.
 The quality of education and clinical training have made me into the successful scholar-practitioner that I am.
 This was one of the best decisions I ever made!" - John Anthony Hoyos, DNP, PMHNP-BC